Trello-Card-Counter/Trello-Card-Counter-Mozilla-Extension/README.md

 * Click "Load Temporary Add-on".

-* Select any file in your extension's directory.
+* Select `manifest.json` in the extension's directory.

 ## To Do
 * see [TODOs: Initial Release](https://github.com/Adamouization/Trello-Card-Counter-Mozilla-Extension/projects/1) project.